 There are many fine restaurants located in the Playhouse Square district.
 Find out who’s in the neighborhood, hours of operation and what each restaurant has to offer by visiting our Hotel & Dining Guide.

 During scheduled performances of the shows in our KeyBank Broadway Series, we are proud to present Broadway Buzz, a 30-minute discussion that starts one hour before each of the show.
-Brought to you by our Community Engagement and Education Department, Broadway Buzz will help you better understand all that goes into bringing these rich stories to life on the big stage!
+Brought to you by our Education Department, Broadway Buzz will help you better understand all that goes into bringing these rich stories to life on the big stage!
 Please join us for this free event which takes place in the Upper Allen and take the opportunity to learn more about the show you are about to see.

 How do I get More Playhouse Square?